 Renault and its 43.4 percent-owned Japanese affiliate, which share Ghosn as CEO, already make costlier vehicles such as the Pulse and Micra subcompacts at their Chennai factory, claiming a combined 3 percent Indian market share for April-November.

 Producing a car in the Eon's $5,500 (4,300 euro) bracket would then provide the blueprint for an assault on the lower ends of markets such as Brazil and Russia, outflanking offerings from Volkswagen (VOWG_p.DE), General Motors (GM.N) and others.

 "India is the only country where you begin to see modern cars at this kind of price," Detourbet said.

 "Once you've done battle with the world's best cheap car manufacturer, you can go into another country where there isn't a Maruti Suzuki and be relatively comfortable."

 While most French auto executives come from applied science backgrounds or hothouse business schools, Detourbet left behind a promising career as a university mathematician.
-Admirers including Arnaud Deboeuf, his successor on the Entry programme, say his approach is refreshing.
+Admirers including Arnaud Deboeuf, his successor on the Entry program, say his approach is refreshing.

 "With Gerard, it's an innovation a minute," Deboeuf said.
 "He's not your typical auto engineer."

 After joining Renault in 1971 as an IT specialist, Detourbet rose steadily through the ranks to become senior vice president in charge of gearboxes and transmissions in 1997.
-Louis Schweitzer, then CEO, asked him to set up the group's low-cost car programme three years later.
+Louis Schweitzer, then CEO, asked him to set up the group's low-cost car program three years later.